Venus outlasts Bertens to book Konta clash

 In a match of tense rallies Svitolina finished with 28 winners and won 70 percent of her first-serve points.

-Svitolina will battle for a quarter-final berth against another Australian, 21st-seeded Ashleigh Barty, who beat Croatia’s Petra Martic 6-4, 6-3.
+Svitolina will battle for a quarterfinals berth against another Australian, 21st-seeded Ashleigh Barty, who beat Croatia’s Petra Martic 6-4, 6-3.

 Latvian Ostapenko defeated Brazilian Beatriz Haddad Maia 6-2, 7-6 (7/2).
 She led by a set and a break before Haddad Maia battled back to level the set.